Last Updated on:

 When you are considering the purchase of a ranch, farm or rural land, it is essential to have answers to some very important questions before you actually close the deal.

-This list can save you a lot of headaches and also help you prioritize what you will need to do to make your new “slice of heaven” livable!
+This list can save you a lot of headaches.
+It can also help you prioritize what you will need to do to make your new “slice of heaven” livable!

-If you don’t have an answer, give it your best shot and then note it as a “potential risk” item.
+If you don’t have an answer, give it your best shot.
+Then note it as a “potential risk” item.

 When you have completed with your due diligence process, you should have two results.